vadof/vplay-backend/README.md

 ### Common

-- Видна почти во всех секциях
+- Visible in almost all sections
-- текущий баланс
+- current balance
-- заработок в час
+- earnings per hour
-- Текущий уровень пользователя на который он может нажать и посмотреть информацию о всех уровнях <br>
+- Current user level which he can click on and see information about all levels <br>
   Last user level = 10 (Net worth: 1_000_000_000)
-- Окно настроек где пользователь может ?
+- Settings window where the user can?
 (TODO)
 - User can exchange 100_000 vcoins for 1$ to his wallet <br>

 ### Tap section

 **TapToEarn = 1-10**<br>
 **Energy = 1000-10000**

-- Основная механика зарабатывания vcoins - tap to earn
+- The main mechanics of earning vcoins is tap to earn
-- У пользователя есть определенное количество энергии 1 energy = 1 EarnPerTap
+- The user has a certain amount of energy 1 energy = 1 EarnPerTap
 - For each level, the user's earnings per tap improve.
 EarnPerTap = lvl
-- В секунду регенируется определенное количество энергии (3)
+- A certain amount of energy is regenerated per second (3)
 - The user can improve the maximum energy reserve, max value = ?.
 - There is a boost tab where you can replenish all your energy ? times a day

 ### Upgrade section

-Улучшения отвечают за пассивный доход <br>
+Upgrades are responsible for passive income <br>
 Maximum possible earn per hour 1,000,000 vcoins -> 1,000$<br>
 100/200/200/500 -> 100$